MrPilotMan/HackRiddle2019/README.md

 ## Project

-Using the Muse headset to read brainwaves and interprate the concentration of a user to monitor concentration and recommend study breaks when concentration falls too low for a long time.
+Using the Muse headset to read brainwaves of a user to monitor concentration and recommend study breaks when concentration falls too low for a long time.